-RDP is developing a contemporary, state-of-the-art version of its online booking engine, IRM Next Generation (IRMng).
+RDP has developed a contemporary, state-of-the-art version of its online booking engine, IRM Next Generation (IRMng).
+Allow your guests to book beautifully on all devices.

 IRMng is a responsive application that detects the type of device (smart phone, tablet, desktop) accessing the site and automatically adjusts the size of pictures and text to match.
 Content is input and managed from a single source meaning that IRMng replaces the legacy IRM.net and Mobile IRM applications.
 IRMng is built on the latest software development technology with speed and responsiveness as its cornerstones.